The Dreamland Chronicles: Freedom Ridge: Plot

-In the game, the humankind had lost Earth to the invading aliens following a devastating 70-day war against the dinosaurlike Saurans in the year 2003.
-In the aftermath of the war, the player takes command of a small resistance group named the Terran Liberation Army in a desperate struggle to regain the planet.
+In the game, humankind had lost Earth to the dinosaur-like Saurans following a devastating 70-day war in the year 2003.
+In the aftermath of the war, the player takes command of a small resistance group named the Terran Liberation Army, in a desperate struggle to regain the planet.
 They must scramble to protect the areas left in their control and find more supplies and troops, and capture aliens and their equipment to research the alien technology and use it against them.
-Along the way, human resistance uncovers the truth behind alien abductions, UFO conspiracies, and Area 51 ("Dreamland" is a name often used for Area 51, located near the location called Freedom Ridge), and soon discover other powerful forces at work, including another alien race other than the invaders (Reticulans) and the reclusive and mysterious Men in Black.
+Along the way, human resistance uncovers the truth behind alien abductions, UFO conspiracy theories and Area 51 ("Dreamland" is a name often used for Area 51, located near the vantage point called Freedom Ridge), and soon discover other powerful forces at work, including an alien race different from the Saurans (the Reticulans) and the reclusive and mysterious Men in Black.

 Development

 Freedom Ridge was announced in 2000, using "a lot of new technology" such as the sophisticated environment physics engine Havok.
 The development was first put on hold in February 2001, as Gollop's team failed to find the publisher for their game.
 It was restarted by Bethesda Softworks, which in turn ceased funding the project in April 2001.
-Eventually, it was ultimately cancelled later in 2001 by Titus Interactive and Mythos Games ceased to exist.
+It was cancelled later that year by Titus Interactive, and Mythos Games ceased to exist.
 According to Gollop in 2011: "Titus had no interest in what we were doing – they were only after Interplay's assets, and they cancelled the project...we had no choice but to wind up the company at that point."